Free Sports Picks of the Day

 Juan Carlos Flores

-Recommended Bet: Barcelona FC -150
+Recommended Bet: Republic of Ireland -150

 Check back often as picks and predictions are posted here at different times during the day and week.